-Reading the desired data might not succeed for two reasons: system: no more data (end-of-file), read error, etc. user: data not in needed format (illegal char, not number, etc.)
+You can only ask to read data, the call may not succeed: system: no more data (end-of-file), read error, etc. user: data not in needed format (illegal char, not number, etc.)

-- A function can report both a result and an error code as follows: - expand datatype of result to include error code getchar() : unsigned char converted to int, or EOF (-1) which is different from any unsigned char - return type may have a special invalid/error value fgets returns address where the line was read (first argument) or NULL (invalid pointer value) when nothing read - return error code and provide useful data through pointers scanf returns no. of items read (can be 0, or EOF at end-of-input) takes as arguments addresses where it should place read data
+I/O functions report both a result and an error code:

+- expand result datatype to include error code getchar() : unsigned char converted to int, or EOF (-1) which is different from any unsigned char - return type may have a special invalid/error value fgets returns address where the line was read (first argument) or NULL (invalid pointer value) when nothing read - return error code and store result at given pointer scanf returns no. of items read (can be 0, or EOF at end-of-input) takes as arguments addresses where it should place read data